PubInv/PubInv-License-Guidelines/README.md

 ## Purpose

-Public Invention seeks to build a [free-culture](https://en.wikipedia.org/wiki/Free-culture_movement) public commons of inventions.
+We seek to build a [free-culture](https://en.wikipedia.org/wiki/Free-culture_movement) public commons of inventions.
 Our repositories contain a wide variety of matter to usefully convey these inventions to the public.
 This policy is our attempt to follow the principles of free-libre open source software applied to inventions in general, and hardware inventions in particular.